Book: Delicious! by Ruth Reichl

 Billie was the stereotypical wall flower/Jan Brady type and although she loved her sister she did have an inferiority complex, it wasn't until she met a few of the more outgoing characters that she started to slowing come to see herself in a new light.
 She was transforming from this person who didn't really think they had much going for themselves into a whole new more confident person.

 But most of that transformation didn't really occur until after the magazine went under and she was offered a job to stay on and answer reader questions.
-She also had a second job working at a cheese shop which brought her into contact with guy who she called "Mr. Complainer" since he's always complaining about something yet in a good natured sort of way.
+She also had a second job working at a cheese shop which brought her into contact with a guy who she called "Mr. Complainer" since he's always complaining about something yet in a good natured sort of way.

 As Billie continued answering reader questions, she and her friend Sammy, a former Delicious! magazine employee, found a secret room hidden in the back of the library.
 Inside the room, they found very old letters written from many readers but the letters they found most interesting were the ones written by a young girl named Lulu Swan.
 The letters centered around World War II and how she and her family, friends and others as they dealt with the war.